STEM Courses and Jobs You Can Pursue

 Chemical Engineering

-This branch of engineering focuses on the production of goods by means of chemical processes.
-This is applied with various science, engineering, mathematics and physics principles.
-Chemical engineers handle the process of fermentation, biomolecule production, microfabrication, and commercial chemical manufacturing, among others.
+This branch of engineering focuses on producing goods through chemical processes.
+This is applied using various scientific, engineering, mathematical, and physics principles.
+Chemical engineers handle processes such as fermentation, biomolecule production, microfabrication, and commercial chemical manufacturing, among others.

 Electrical Engineering

 This focuses on the structure and application of various electronic and electrical systems.
-This branch of engineering has several sub-disciplines which you can specialize in.
-These includes power generation, electronic devices, motors, optical fibers, and telecommunications.
+This branch of engineering has several sub-disciplines, which you can specialize in.
+These include power generation, electronic devices, motors, optical fibers, and telecommunications.

 Mechanical Engineering

-This is branch of engineering covers a broader scope as it concerns any object or situation that involves the principles of energy, motion and force.
+This is a branch of engineering that covers a broader scope as it concerns any object or situation that involves the principles of energy, motion, and force.
 Mechanical engineers create technologies that cater to human needs – from healthcare to energy and even celestial discoveries.
 The abundant need makes the career path constantly in demand from industries.

-Another area of STEM that offers a broad range of career paths is the natural sciences.
-It focuses on understanding and predicting matter, energy, and interrelations of natural phenomena.
+Another area in the STEM careers list is the natural sciences.
+It focuses on understanding and predicting matter, energy, and the interrelations of natural phenomena.

-Those interested in natural sciences can choose from entirely different branches including:
+Those interested in STEM job opportunities under the natural sciences can choose from entirely different branches, including:

 scientists at a lab